 Time to pack your paddle-boards, slip on your wetsuits, and get into adventure mode.
-I have been travelling the globe searching for the best beaches where you can SUP.
-My first stop is the far flung, twin islands of New Zealand.
+I have been traveling the globe searching for the best beaches where you can SUP.
+My first stop is the far-flung, twin islands of New Zealand.
 This one promises to be a great ride.

 Quaint & Exotic